What can I do to help myself after having a heart attack?

 Understandably, some people consider early retirement following a heart attack, as the future may be uncertain.
 However, it is very important that you make such a decision for the right reasons and not based on fear or wrong beliefs about your heart.

 Driving and flying

 You should not drive for at least four weeks after a heart attack.
 Then, provided you have made a satisfactory recovery (and your insurance company is notified) you may drive.
 However, if driving causes angina, you should not drive until the angina is well controlled.
 PCV and LGV rules are stricter and further assessment is required.
-It is always sensible to contact the Driver and Vehicle Licensing Agency (DVLA) to be sure.
+In the UK, it is always sensible to contact the Driver and Vehicle Licensing Agency (DVLA) to be sure.